HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 This method writes the string specified by the parameter to the stream.
 When the parameter is an array, each member of the array is required to be a string type.
 When writing, each array member is a separate line, and returns the number of bytes written.

-**abnormal**
+**Exception**

 - `MemoryFailure`: Memory allocation failed; exception cannot be ignored.
-- `ArgumentMissed`: Missing required argument; exception can be ignored, silently evaluating returns the number of bytes actually written.
+- `ArgumentMissed`: missing required argument; exception can be ignored, silently evaluating returns the number of bytes actually written.
 - `WrongDataType`: Incorrect argument type; exception can be ignored, silently evaluating returns the number of bytes actually written.
-- `InvalidValue`: invalid data is passed in; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
+- `InvalidValue`: Invalid data is passed in; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
 - `BrokenPipe`: The other end of the pipe or socket has been closed; the exception can be ignored, and the number of bytes actually written is returned when evaluated silently.
 - `AccessDenied`: The owner of the current walker does not have permission to write data; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
-- `NoStorageSpace`: Indicates insufficient storage space; the exception can be ignored, and the actual number of bytes written will be returned during silent evaluation.
+- `NoStorageSpace`: Indicate insufficient storage space; the exception can be ignored, and the actual number of bytes written will be returned during silent evaluation.
 - `TooLarge`: The write size exceeds the (file) limit; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
 - `IOFailure`: Input and output errors; exceptions can be ignored, and the number of bytes actually written is returned when silently evaluated.

-**example**
+**Example**

 ```js
 $STREAM.stdout.writelines("This is the string to write")